 1.2 Public Goods and the Internet

+There is a great paradox: one of the great accomplishments of humanity, the internet, maybe our own, slow undoing.
 It is as if the Internet has formed some kind of an economic black hole.
 Is there any escaping?
 Our own privacy on the Internet may well fall under this public goods paradox also: including – in the future – ones genome.